Question: When does a deadline become a ‘dead’ line?

 Answer: When the deadline in question is the crucial one that allows death row inmates to appeal their state convictions in federal courts.
 If defense attorneys miss this deadline it can lead to death by execution.

-The Washington Post, reporting a Marshall Project feature, informed us earlier this month that over 80 prisoners have been affected by such missed deadlines; shockingly, 16 of these prisoners have already been executed.
+The Marshall Project informed us earlier this month that over 80 prisoners have been affected by such missed deadlines; shockingly, 16 of these prisoners have already been executed.

 One especially poignant example cited is that of Gregory Scott Johnson, whose inexperienced attorney used first-class mail to send his appeal to the federal court, three days before it was due.
 It arrived one day late.
 The court decreed that the attorney had ‘bungled’, and that Mr Johnson was responsible.
 He was executed soon afterwards.

-In Willie Manning’s case the deadline was missed not because of attorney error but because the State broke its promise to provide Willie with a suitable attorney.
-As the article states,
+The article explains that in Willie Manning’s case the deadline was missed not because of attorney error but because the State broke its promise to provide Willie with a suitable attorney:

 “In Mississippi, Willie Jerome Manning’s first appointed attorney withdrew, citing his “most limited knowledged [sic] and familiarity with post-conviction proceedings at all.”
 A second attorney also withdrew, citing his lack of qualifications.
 A third attorney was appointed — by a court order that was misfiled, adding to the delays — seven months after Manning’s habeas deadline.”